 Endorsement or recommendation of candidates and positions on ballot measures shall be considered at the last monthly meeting which is at least one full month before any scheduled election.
 If an election or the candidates or measures therein are announced when the next monthly meeting is less than one full month before the election, endorsements and recommendations shall be considered at the very next monthly meeting.
 In addition, endorsements and recommendations may be considered at any meeting if notice is given to the membership one month in advance.

 When possible, the LPSF will invite candidates and proponents and opponents of ballot measures to appear at the party’s endorsement meeting.
 If a candidate is invited to appear and declines to do so, the candidate shall not be recommended unless members specifically vote to make an exception and do so.
 The LPSF may or may not take positions on state or national races or measures in accordance with the wishes of members.
 Where there is a lack of consensus, a ¾ majority shall decide the question.

-The LPSF’s voting recommendations shall be published in the Golden Gate Libertarian newsletter prior to the election in question, including a tally of how many votes were cast for, and against, or to take no position on each candidate and measure voted upon.
+The LPSF’s voting recommendations shall be published on LPSF.org, and by any other reasonable means, prior to the election in question, including a tally of how many votes were cast for, and against, or to take no position on each candidate and measure voted upon.

 For offices where voters have several votes to allocate among a field of candidates, members will cast votes for a number of candidates equal to the number of vacant seats.
 Candidates selected will have their names printed in descending order by the number of votes they received from LPSF members.
 However if a candidate does not get any votes, he or she will not be recommended even if the number of recommendations is less than the number of open seats.